Ojooh/365days-of-watching-and-praying/log.md

 **Thoughts:**
 * Whatever God says about an individual or nation, He is committed to perform.
 However, there is always what to do to see those words fulfilled and that involves warring - Josh.
 21:45, I Tim.
 1:18
+* Love for God can turn a weakling into more than a thousand men - Josh.
+23:10
+  * The secret is to love, fear and serve God
+  * It is this fear of the Lord that preserves his blessing over any people - Josh.
+24:13-14